sph-mn/sph-ga/readme.md

 ## extended api when `conformal` is true
 functions
 ~~~
-# create a basis vector for the origin. also known as "e+"
+# create a basis vector for the origin. also known as "e0" and "e+"
 eo :: coefficient -> multivector

-# create a basis vector for infinity. also known as "e-"
+# create a basis vector for infinity. also known as "e∞"" and "e-"
 ei :: coefficient -> multivector
 ~~~

 space properties
 ~~~
+eo_index
 ei_index
-eo_index
+eo_id
 ei_id
-eo_id
 ~~~

 # customization